hcarey-data/Online-Retail-Analysis-Project/README.md

 There was a total of 22.6 million pounds in sales for the company across the entire sales data.
 There were around 5,000 total customers to the company from 2009 to 2011, with an average order value of 21.48 pounds.
 The United Kingdom itself serves as the main country providing the most revenue.
+In BigQuery, a monthly seasonality index was calculated by comparing monthly revenue against the average monthly revenue for the corresponding period.
 Seasonality performance was the best from December of 2010 to January of 2011 as well as around December of 2011.

 ## Key Insights

+Also in BigQuery, a pareto analysis was conducted to see the effects of the high value customer base.
-According to the pareto analysis, 20 percent of the customer base in the data contribute 85 percent of the total sales.
+According to this analysis, 20 percent of the customer base in the data contribute 85 percent of the total sales.
 From the seasonality indices, November and December appear to be the best performing months out of the different years because the monthly sales exceed the average monthly sales and overall average sales.
 The fourth quarter of the different years have the most sale activity as well.
 The recency, frequency, and monetary rating scores tell much about the different customers in the dataset.
-Year-over-Year (YoY) growth and Month-over-month (MoM) growth show high volatility between the different months and years.
+Year-over-Year (YoY) growth and Month-over-month (MoM) growth in BigQuery show high volatility between the different months and years.

 ## Recommendations